MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/get-started.md

 ---

 An entry is shown with some basic information about the incoming request and the action that Dev Proxy performed.
-As there is a 50% chance that Dev Proxy will simulate an error response, your request may not return an error and the request is passed through.
+Dev Proxy simulates an error response with a 50% chance.
+If your request doesn't return an error, Dev Proxy passes it through.

 ```text
  request     GET https://jsonplaceholder.typicode.com/posts